Reba McEntire: 1992–2002: Continued country success

-2003–2015: Country music comeback, record label switch and continued music success
+2003–2015: Country music comeback, record label switch, and continued music success

 McEntire returned to her recording career in August 2003 with the release of the MCA single "I'm Gonna Take That Mountain".
 The song was included on her first studio album in four years titled Room to Breathe (November 2003).
 "The reason I named the album Room to Breathe is because I needed a little room to breathe," McEntire told Billboard.
 The 12-track disc was produced by Buddy Cannon and Norro Wilson.
 It also featured a guest appearance from Vince Gill.
 Room to Breathe debuted at number four on the Billboard country chart and later certified platinum in the United States.
-It spawned McEntire's first number one song in six years titled "Somebody".
-Also featured was the top ten single "He Gets That from Me".
-In 2004, she embarked on her first tour in several years also titled "Room to Breathe", which included 36 cities in the United States.
-In 2005, MCA released the double-disc compilation titled Reba #1's while she was in between albums.
+It spawned McEntire's first number-one song in six years titled "Somebody".
+Also featured was the top-10 single "He Gets That from Me".
+In 2004, she embarked on her first tour in several years, also titled Room to Breathe, which included 36 cities in the United States.
+In 2005, MCA released the double-disc compilation titled Reba #1's while she was between albums.

 In September 2007, McEntire's next studio disc was released titled Reba: Duets.
 The album was a collection of duets with various music artists, including Kenny Chesney, LeAnn Rimes, Trisha Yearwood, Carole King, and Justin Timberlake.
 Reba: Duets topped the Billboard country chart and the Billboard 200, becoming her first album in her career to reach the top of both lists.
 Reba: Duets was later certified platinum by the RIAA.
 The album was given high critical praise from magazines such as PopMatters, which compared McEntire to artists like Janis Joplin and Tina Turner.
 AllMusic's Thom Jurek gave it 3.5 stars, commenting that "it's full of good to great songs delivered in mostly interesting ways."
 The first single was a duet version of Kelly Clarkson's "Because of You", which reached number two on the American country chart and topped the Canadian country songs chart.